 Maximizing Each Dollar

-What truly differentiates each HomeAid chapter from other non-profit organizations, especially in the building industry, is its model for affiliating with their local home building association to become the residential construction resource of choice for all homeless care providers in the area while also increasing awareness for homelessness through the chapter’s community outreach program.
+What truly differentiates each HomeAid chapter from other non-profit organizations, especially in the building industry, is its model for affiliating with their local home building association to become the residential construction resource of choice for all non-profit care providers in the area while also increasing awareness for homelessness through the chapter’s community outreach program.

-HomeAid America creates and supports each chapter as they partner with local homeless care providers to build new or renovate the agency’s existing facilities.
+HomeAid America creates and supports each chapter as they partner with local non-profit care providers to build new or renovate the agency’s existing facilities.
 The chapter then solicits builders and trade partners to manage and complete the construction, turning the finished projects over to the service providers.
 The key to HomeAid’s success is leveraging in-kind donations of building materials and labor of professional builders well beyond the cash donations that are received.
 Through industry contacts and the contributions of in-kind donations from building partners, HomeAid multiplies the effect of every cash dollar received two-fold.
 In terms of return on investment (ROI) and increasing the retail value of the finished housing projects, the HomeAid model remains unparalleled in the non-profit world.

 Through HomeAid’s unique building model, the generosity of the building industry, its trade donors, financial institutions, and the public, and the input and support of community leaders and government officials, HomeAid Houston is able to complete much-needed projects while offering large cost savings to the Agency Partners.